oliverit/.github/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] There are no accidental commits containing secrets/passwords/etc.
+- [ ] My code follows the style guidelines of our team